 Welcome to the Department of Human Development and Quantitative Methodology!

 We are one of the world’s leading centers for research on child development, educational psychology, and cutting-edge psychometric and statistical methods.
 Our mission is to advance knowledge and practice in these areas of study through innovative teaching and research.
 The department’s graduate programs prepare students for careers in academic and non-academic environments, including research and industry settings.
-We also offer unique undergraduate programs, including a dual-certification major in early childhood education and early childhood special education and a minor in human development.
+We also offer unique undergraduate programs, including a dual-certification major in early childhood/early childhood special education and a major and a minor in human development.
 Our program offers exciting courses on topics such as how children learn, prosocial behavior and moral development, socio-cultural contexts of development, educational neuroscience, and sophisticated approaches to data analysis.

 The Educational Psychology Specialization is a nationally-ranked and internationally-recognized program of study in the Department of Human Development and Quantitative Methodology.
 The goal of the Educational Psychology specialization is to train students in the processes involved in learning across the life span and competent functioning in educational settings.
 Based on a mentorship model, students work closely with faculty on research and scholarship.